Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/The Environment.md

 ## Interacting with the Shell Environment
-- <code>set</code>
-    -  The 'set' command prints values for both the shell and environment variables.
-It also displays any defined shell functions.
+- <code>set</code>: Prints values for both shell and environment variables, and displays defined shell functions.
-    - It is a built-in command.
-- <code>printenv</code>
-    - The 'printenv' command will only show environment variables.
+- <code>printenv</code>: Only show environment variables.
-- <code>alias</code>
-    - The 'alias' command will display all aliases in the environment and allows you to declare new aliases.
+- <code>alias</code>: Displays and allows the declaration of aliases.

     ```bash
     ##  a snippet of set command output
     dev@dev: set